juletopi/juletopi/README.md

 Always resilient, the best builder in Minecraft (trust me), and constantly learning something new in tech.

 🎓 Currently in my 4th semester of Systems Analysis and Development at IFRO.
-💼 Working as an Auxiliary Developer at Eficiência Fiscal, mainly dealing with web scraping and Python.
+💼 Working as an Auxiliary Developer at Eficiência Fiscal, mainly dealing with webscraping and Python.
-💬 Ask me about web scraping, Python, PHP, C#, GitHub.
+💬 Ask me about webscraping, Python, PHP, C#, GitHub.
 💭 Interested in accessibility, AIs, and full-stack solutions.

 Wanna reach out?
 My links are down below!